christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.15](/images/MithridatesChrestus.jpg){:width="400px"}

 Fig. 1.15.
 Mithridates Chrestus aka Ptolemy of Cyprus aka Asander, king of Bosphorus, etc. The names Asander and Caesar both derive from the Etruscan word "Aesar" (also spelled "Aeser" or "Aisar" which likely derives from the Egyptian "Asar" which was another name for Osiris - there was no J in ancient Latin, so it was pronounced ah-soos).
 He would have been the first person to take on the title Iesus Christ.
+Asander is recorded to have beat Mithridates Chrestus in battle to become the king of the Bosphorus.

 ![Fig.1.16](/images/PharnacesII.jpg){:width="400px"}